 - Identify trends

-In 1996, a group of state, local and federal inspector generals and academics recognized a need for an umbrella organization to represent the growing inspector general community and to establish standards and best practices for inspectors general offices.
+In 1996, a group of state, local and federal inspectors general and academics recognized a need for an umbrella organization to represent the growing inspector general community and to establish standards and best practices for inspectors general offices.
 The Association of Inspectors General was established at a meeting on October 26, 1996 by a formal signing ceremony held in Historic Carpenters’ Hall in Philadelphia, PA.
 The official meeting established the framework for the Association and concluded with the signing of the Association’s charter by 49 individuals including inspectors general, professional staff and educators from across the country.

 The Association of Inspectors General is incorporated in the Commonwealth of Pennsylvania as a 501(c)(3) nonprofit organization.
 Its administrative offices are housed in John Jay College of Criminal Justice within the Department of Public Management.